A method to assess trustworthiness of machine coding at scale: Systematic uncertainty in new data sets

 \subsection{Evidence and Examples}

-Our full data set includes several semesters where the Trustworthy question was asked only at post-survey.
+Our Trustworthy data set includes several semesters where the Trustworthy question was asked only at post-survey.
 Because the survey question is related to course material for the populations being surveyed, we expect that there are meaningfully different characteristics between the pre-survey and post-survey responses.
 This provides an opportunity to test for population systematics by assuming that responses from students at pre-survey represent a distinct population than responses from students at post-survey.
-To do so, we generate a trained model for the CR code with a training set size of 500 majority post-survey responses.
+To do so, we generate a trained model for the CR code with a training set size of 500 majority post-survey responses (in this instance we had to reduce training set size and could not use exclusively post-survey responses because of limited data).
 The training set is comprised of 80\% post-survey responses and 20\% pre-survey responses.
-In accordance with the recommendations above, we balance the training set such that half the responses contained the CR code.
+In accordance with the recommendations above, we balance the training set such that half the responses contained the CR code according to human coders.

-Using non-training set responses remaining in the data set, we create two sets of test set banks: the first set of test banks (Set Pre/Post) mirrors the structure of the training set with 80\% post-survey and 20\% pre-survey responses, while the second set of test banks (Set Pre) includes only pre-survey responses.
+Using non-training data responses remaining in the data set, we create two sets of test data: the first set (Set Pre/Post) mirrors the structure of the training set with 80\% post-survey and 20\% pre-survey responses, while the second set (Set Pre) includes only pre-survey responses.
 Thus, Set Pre/Post is considered the same population as the training set and Set Pre is considered a different population.
-Each test set bank is of size $N_{bank} = 200$.

-We calculate a fit for the systematic $S$ as a function of the computer's estimate $E_C$ using the methods outlined in the previous section.
+We calculate the fit $S(E_C)$ as a function of the computer's estimate $E_C$ using the methods outlined in the previous section.
 We construct test banks where the proportion of responses that contain the code varies from 0 to 1.
+Each test bank is of size $N_{bank} = 200$.
 From each test bank, we take sample test sets of size $n = 100$.
 We could not generate samples with values of $E_C$ lower than about $0.3$ using Set Pre because of insufficient pre-survey data.